Arezookhalili/Arezookhalili.github.io/_posts/03-Keras-Project-Exercise.md

-#### The average loan amount of charged off group is a little higher than fully paid ones which makes sense as higher loan amounts are more difficult to pay off.
+#### The average loan amount of the group is a little higher than fully paid ones which makes sense as higher loan amounts are more difficult to pay off.

 ### Let's explore the Grade and SubGrade columns that LendingClub attributes to the loans and check the unique possible grades and subgrades.